-Solidarity with Indigenous migrants: Stop pandemic deportations and Title 42 expulsions!
+Solidarity with Indigenous migrants: Stop pandemic deportations and Title 42 expulsions of asylum seekers!

 - Require that CBP, BP, and ICE document Indigenous identity and language at first contact with migrants at the border, and ensure rigorous interpretation and translation to Indigenous languages at every stage in the immigration processes,